Observation of magnetic field generation via the Weibel instability in interpenetrating plasma flows: Supplementary Information

+\textbf{Correspondence:} Correspondence and requests for materials should be addressed to C. M. Huntington.~(email: huntington4@llnl.gov). \\

-We thank the staff of the OMEGA laser facility for their experimental support.
-This work was performed under the auspices of the US Department of Energy by the Lawrence Livermore National Laboratory, under Contract No. DE-AC52-07NA27344, with funding support from LLNL LDRD grant No. 11-ERD-054 and from the European Research Council under the European CommunityÕs Seventh Framework Programme (FP7/2007-2013), ERC grant agreement no. 256973.
-Computing support for this work came from an ALCC allocation on Mira and from the LLNL Institutional Computing Grand Challenge program.
+\textbf{Acknowledgements:} We thank the staff of the Omega Laser Facility for their experimental support.
+This work was performed under the auspices of the US Department of Energy by the Lawrence Livermore National Laboratory, under Contract No. DE-AC52-07NA27344, with funding support from LLNL LDRD grant No. 11-ERD-054 and from the European Research Council under the European Community's Seventh Framework Programme (FP7/2007-2013), ERC grant agreement no. 256973.
+Computing support for this work came from ALCC and INCITE awards on Mira (ALCF supported under contract DE-AC02-06CH11357) and from the LLNL Institutional Computing Grand Challenge program on Vulcan.
 Additionally, the authors would like to acknowledge the OSIRIS Consortium, consisting of UCLA and IST (Lisbon, Portugal) for the use of the OSIRIS 2.0 framework and the visXD framework.
 F.F. acknowledges the LLNL Lawrence Fellowship for financial support.
-A.S. is supported by DOE grant DE-NA0002200.
+A.S. is supported by DOE grant DE-NA0002200. \\